 Finally, there is no doubt that a rod for a back is created.
 If a brand is championing diversity and is then seen to discriminate, the public backlash will be great.

 On the other hand, if the brand is seen to move the dial and fulfil its obligations, the rewards in trust and loyalty can be huge.

 There’s not really a checklist, but there are a few things organisations that focus on more than the monetary bottom line have that puts them in good stead for brand activism work.

 Luckily this doesn’t have to be done alone.
 Don’t Cry Wolf specialises in addressing each one of these and works with organisations to effectively build their brand activism approach from scratch.
 But, there are some things we can’t do:

 We can’t make you brave

 We can’t lie to make you look good

 We can’t pretend (this shit is too serious)

 Look, we love to talk about this.
 So we’re happy to have a chat about whether this approach is right for you.
-So, you can book a chat with either John or Sara by clicking on their names and scheduling a 15 minute intro meeting.
+So, you can book a chat with John by clicking on his name and scheduling a 15 minute intro meeting.